The Details Here Help You Estimate How Much Home Insurance Coverage You May Need

 2. Select the coverage amount that best fits your needs.

 We recommend that you purchase an amount of coverage at least equal to the estimated replacement cost.
 But the choice is yours.
-Determining your home's estimated replacement cost is important because this will ultimately determine which policy options are available to you.
+Determining your home's estimated replacement cost is important because this will ultimately determine which optional coverages are available to you.
 Since it is impossible to predict today what the exact cost will be to replace your home in the future, it's important to have enough coverage to account for unforeseen circumstances.